 [PR.5.15.6-1] The 5G system shall support a secure means for a UE with no prior subscription to the hosting network to receive human readable information on how to gain access to the hosting network (which may PLMN or NPN).

-[PR.5.15.6-2] The 5G system shall support a secure means to authenticate a user of a UE to a hosting network (e.g. through biometrics), including cases in which a UE has no subscription to the hosting network yet .
+[PR.5.15.6-2] The 5G system shall support a secure means to authenticate a user of a UE to a hosting network (e.g. through biometrics), including cases in which a UE has no subscription to the hosting network yet and still needs to get authorized.

 NOTE: It can be assumed that a service provider deploying a hosting network has access to respective identification information about the user, e.g. through a separate registration process outside the scope of 3GPP.